 At a Glance

 The Periodic Review Board approved Barhoumi for transfer August 9, 2016.
 He filed an emergency motion for an order that would permit his transfer before President Obama's term expires, but the Obama administration decided to oppose it, and the court denied the motion as a result.
+Barhoumi was finally transferred home to Algeria on April 2, 2022.

 Barhoumi v.
-Obama is a habeas corpus petition on behalf of Sufyian Barhoumi, an Algerian man in his early 40s who has been detained at Guantánamo since 2002.
+Obama was a habeas corpus petition on behalf of Sufyian Barhoumi, an Algerian man in his early 40s who has been detained at Guantánamo since 2002.
 Barhoumi was born and raised in Algiers.
 As a young man he lived in various countries in Europe – Spain, France and England – as a farm worker and then a street merchant for about four years.

 Barhoumi was charged by military commission three times, but each time the charges were dropped.
 In May 2016, his status was reviewed by President Obama's Periodic Review Board (PRB), which is tasked with determining whether detainees may be approved for transfer.
 On August 9, 2016, the Board approved Barhoumi for transfer.

-Barhoumi believes his chance connection to a man named Abu Zubaydah is the reason he has been the subject of so much interest from the military and its prosecutors.
+Barhoumi believes his chance connection to a man named Abu Zubaydah is the reason he was the subject of so much interest from the military and its prosecutors.
 Barhoumi was arrested on March 28, 2002, in a raid on a large house in Faisalabad, Pakistan.
-That raid led to the capture of Zubaydah, who was mistakenly regarded by the Bush administration as a senior figure in al-Qaeda and was the first victim of the torture program for so-called "high-value detainees".
+That raid led to the capture of Zubaydah, who was mistakenly regarded by the Bush administration as a senior figure in al-Qaeda and was the first victim of the torture program for so-called "high-value detainees."
 However, as a former Justice Department official told The Washington Post, he "was not ... an official member of al-Qaeda," and was, instead, "a "kind of travel agent" for would-be jihadists.
 Dan Coleman, head of the FBI's al-Qaeda group, described him as a "safehouse keeper" with severe mental problems and a proclivity for speaking on the phone that caused the actual al-Qaeda members to keep him at arm's length: "They all knew he was crazy, and they knew he was always on the damn phone.
 You think they're going to tell him anything?"

-During Zubaydah's time in CIA detention he was water-boarded 83 times and subjected to numerous other torture techniques, including forced nudity, sleep deprivation, and being sealed into small boxes.
+During Zubaydah's time in CIA detention, he was water-boarded 83 times and subjected to numerous other torture techniques, including forced nudity, sleep deprivation, and being sealed into small boxes.
 He lost his left eye during that time, adding to a litany of preexisting problems resulting from a head injury that left shrapnel in his brain, rendered him unable to speak for more than a year, and caused other brain damage including massive memory loss.
 Under torture Zubaydah falsely stated that dozens of other men held by the United States were involved in terrorism.